Genentech/walk-jump/README.md

 # discrete Walk-Jump Sampling (dWJS)

 This is the official open source repository for discrete Walk-Jump sampling.
+See our experimental results [here](./assets/experimental_results.pdf)!

 ## Setup
 Assuming you have [miniconda](https://docs.conda.io/en/latest/miniconda.html) installed, clone the repository, navigate inside, and run: